bradgrimm/YOLO-CoreML/README.markdown

 # YOLO with Core ML

-This repo was forked and modified from [hollance/YOLO-CoreML-MPSNNGraph](https://github.com/hollance/YOLO-CoreML-MPSNNGraph).
+This repo was forked and modified from [syshen/YOLO-CoreML](https://github.com/syshen/YOLO-CoreML).
 Some changes I made:

-1. Only keep CoreML since that is the only part I am interested at
-2. Use YOLO2 pre-trained model instead of TinyYOLO.
-YOLO2 pre-trained model provides more classes and more accurate than Tiny-YOLO.
-It is slower, but it can recognizes more stuff.
-3. Drop yad2k converter.
-I use darkflow to convert YOLO pre-trained models from darknet format to tensorflow.
-And use tf-coreml to convert from tensorflow to CoreML.
+1. Updated to work with [Yolo v5](https://github.com/ultralytics/yolov5).
+2. Added comments that explain how to grab stride, anchors, and other data from an exported model.
+3. Updated the code to work on all output layers instead of just the first one.

+This works on their model as of June 23, 2021.

 ## About YOLO object detection